List of Lupin III soundtracks

 A large number of albums covering the Lupin III franchise have been released by publishers Columbia Music Entertainment and VAP.
-Soundtracks for each animated series, movie, special and OVA have been released, as well as compilation and remix albums.
-The music for the first series was created by Takeo Yamashita, with vocal performances on tracks by Charlie Kosei.
-From the second television series onwards, most music has been composed by Yuji Ohno.
+At least one soundtrack album has been released for each animated series, movie, special, and OVA, in addition to compilation and remix albums.
+Bandleader Yuji Ohno has composed most of the series' music, beginning with the second television series in 1977.
+Lupin III soundtracks typically fall under the genre of jazz.